jorgebucaran/hyperapp/README.md

 })
 ```

-## Issues
+## Contributing

 No software is free of bugs.
 If you're not sure if something is a bug or not, [file an issue](https://github.com/hyperapp/hyperapp/issues) anyway.
-Questions, feedback and feature requests are welcome too.
+See [CONTRIBUTING](CONTRIBUTING.md) for more information about how to contribute to this project.

 ## Documentation